Difference Between Life and Live

 What is Life?

-For example is Natalia believes that God gives life to all its creatures.
-Some phrases that use life include the miracle of life and everlasting life.
-In addition, life may also refer to the period when a person is alive.
+For example, Natalia believes that God gives life to all its creatures.
+Some phrases that use energy include the miracle of life and everlasting life.
+In addition, energy may also refer to the period when a person is alive.

-The word life is a noun that often connotes the state of being alive.
+The word life is a noun that connotes being alive.
 For example, Michael believes in living life to the fullest.
 Ideally, life is a word that distinguishes a vital and functional being from a dead body.

 It may also refer to one or more aspects of the process of living.

 The plural form of life is lives.
-Symbolically, life refers to vitality, vigor, and energy.
-For instance, the phrase full of life is often used to refer to an individual who is energetic.
+Symbolically, life refers to vitality, vigour, and energy.
+For instance, the phrase full of life refers to an energetic individual.

-There are several other less known meanings of life.
-For instance, it may be used to refer to the period of duration, usefulness, and popularity of something.
+There are several other less-known meanings of life.
+For instance, it may refer to the period of duration, usefulness, and popularity of something.

 For example, the shelf life of vegetables and fruits.
 To conclude, there are several elaborate meanings of the word life.